openethereum/openethereum.github.io/oo7-Parity-Reference.md

 If a function's parameter is optional, then a `?` immediately follows it.

-If an item only works when the node is Parity, then the item's prototype is followed with "[parity]".
+If an item only works when the Ethereum client is Parity, then the item's prototype is followed with "[parity]".

 If the parameter of a function's usage is non-obvious, then a `:` is appended, followed by an informative name.